Fordson WOT

 Five models, WOT1, WOT2, WOT3, WOT6 and WOT8 were produced.
-The WOT1, 2 and 3 were rear-wheel drive and had the cab behind the engine; WOT6 and 8 were all-wheel drive with a cab over the engine.
+The WOT1, 2 and 3 were rear-wheel drive and had the cab behind the engine; WOT6 and 8 were all-wheel drive with a cab forward configuration.
 The same engine was used across the range - 3.6L Ford sidevalve V-8 petrol engine delivering 85 hp at 3,800 rpm.
 The transmission was a four-speed manual with an additional reduction gearbox for the four wheel drive models as well as the WOT 3D.